 Will my child become more aggressive or violent?

 No. The martial arts teach respect and self-control.
 For an already hyper or aggressive child, it helps to channel their energy into something positive and teaches them different ways to control their emotions.
 For a shy child, it helps to increase their self-confidence and turn their shyness into self-assurance.

 How does martial arts improve self-confidence?

 At DeSantos Premier Martial Arts we incorporate a reward and recognition program with our students.
 As you learn the curriculum you are rewarded with stripes on your belt.
 We set goal dates for belt promotions that we help you work towards.
 There is lots of positive feedback from instructors and our goal is to see our students succeed.
 When students receive this positive encouragement and see how well they are progressing, it makes them feel good about themselves and this transpires into other areas of their life.

 Our philosophy teaches students how to be respectful and also how to control their emotions.
 We teach students different skills to use when someone has upset them or made them angry.
 Martial arts is about inner peace and respect for one another.
 By teaching you how to breathe properly, having the courage to walk away, or telling people you are too angry to talk are just a few of the ways we help student gain self-control.

 Why do I have to commit to two days a week?

 Students need to attend classes at least twice a week as we divide our curriculum in two parts: basic techniques and applications.
 If you are only coming once a week you are missing out on half the curriculum.

 What’s the difference between Tae Kwon Do and Karate?

-Some of the things you should look for are: Do they offer a trial program, can you watch classes, do they have separate children classes, how do the instructors interact with the students, do they offer a monthly payment plan.
+Some of the things you should look for are: do they offer a trial program?
+Can you watch classes?
+Do they have separate classes for children?
+How do the instructors interact with the students?
+Do they offer a monthly payment plan?